beacon-biosignals/StableHashTraits.jl/test/benchmark_records.md

 With the addition of `dfl/compiled-type-labels` we compute more quantities at compile time:

 There are a number of hash quantities that are, strictly speaking, a function of the type of objects, not their content.
-These hashes can be optimized using `@generated` functions to guarantee that their hashes are computed at compile time.
+These hashes can be optimized using `@generated` functions and macros to guarantee that their hashes are computed at compile time.

 ```
 12×5 DataFrame